Published in Non-Clinical

 In his book The Truth About Employee Engagement, Patrick Lencioni lays out what he sees as the three reasons why staff become dissatisfied with their job and the business suffers.
 This book is a fantastic read written in "fable" form, with a fictional story with characters and plots that are easy to follow and relatable to anyone in business.
-Whether you are an owning OD or associate OD, the take home message is the same: what our staff need from us, and how this crucial piece of our practice needs to be fostered in order to keep a positive work environment.
+Whether you are an owning OD or associate OD, the take-home message is the same: what our staff needs from us and how this crucial piece of our practice needs to be fostered in order to keep a positive work environment.

 The three main reasons people become dissatisfied with their job are a sense of anonymity, the inability to measure their work, and the feeling that they aren’t making a difference.
 Ultimately, this can cause your practice to look bad and lose revenue!

 At the beginning of the year, I sat down with each staff member and asked them for two professional goals for the year and two personal goals.
 This really allowed me access to what the staff member thinks is most important in their life.
-Once I heard these things, I went on to ask "And how can we (the practice collectively) help you achieve those goals?”
-This is yet one other example of showing that you are interested in what is interesting to your staff.
-To help them achieve something they are working on, whether it's becoming a better optician by learning more about optics, or to lose that extra 15 pounds, or to simply be more focused at work, this is where conversations amongst peers and friends abolishes anonymity.
+Once I heard these things, I went on to ask, "And how can we (the practice collectively) help you achieve those goals?”
+This is yet another example of showing that you are interested in what is interesting to your staff.
+To help them achieve something they are working on, whether it's becoming a better optician by learning more about optics, or to lose that extra 15 pounds, or being more focused at work, this is where conversations amongst peers and friends abolish anonymity.

 And these goals need to be written, achievable goals.
-The staff need to know what they are working toward, and be able to see that they are making progress toward it.
+The staff needs to know what they are working toward and be able to see that they are making progress toward it.
 Imagine in a football game where after two hours, the winner of the game was whoever the ref subjectively thought did a better job.
 No, at the end of the game, the team with the most points wins the game.
-Everyone in the game and watching the game know that.
+Everyone in the game and watching the game knows that.
 So we need to be explicit in our goals.

-We have a white erase board in the breakroom that has our current goals listed, and we update it regularly to show our progress on reaching our goals.
-We track annual supply sales, retention rate, and monthly gross production, just to name a few, and make that info available to everyone.
+We have a white-erase board in the breakroom that has our current goals listed, and we update it regularly to show our progress in reaching our goals.
+We track annual supply sales, retention rate, and monthly gross production, to name a few, and make that info available to everyone.
 This is how we track our production and cohesiveness as a team.
 For the staff to earn their quarterly bonus, they need to hit certain growth benchmarks.

-Staff look at this board every day, and can either say "Wow, we are doing great.
-We will have no problem reaching our goal today," or it might be the opposite with "We haven't had a great week, and we need to step it up or we aren't going to reach goal this month."
+Staff look at this board every day and can either say, "Wow, we are doing great.
+We will have no problem reaching our goal today," or it might be the opposite, "We haven't had a great week, and we need to step it up or we aren't going to reach the goal this month."
 Either situation provides valuable measurable feedback on how we are performing as a group.

-I sat down with one of my opticians last week and asked how important it really was to her after doing this 30 years.
-I wondered if maybe the longer you have been doing this work, perhaps it wasn't as important to have clear cut goals.
+I sat down with one of my opticians last week and asked how important it really was to her after doing this for 30 years.
+I wondered if maybe the longer you have been doing this work.
+Perhaps it wasn't as important to have clear-cut goals.
 But of course, she said, it’s extremely important to provide direction and feedback on her personal work.
 As she sees that we are hitting goals, she knows that she is doing her job well.

-We are blessed to work in such a rewarding career that patients tell their friends and family about the amazing experience they had, and recommend that they come see us as well!
+We are blessed to work in such a rewarding career that patients tell their friends and family about the amazing experience they had and recommend that they come to see us as well!